Last Update: 27.10.2020

 However, the benefits of living in Norway don’t come for free.
-It is a tough place to start a new life in and is often a stressful experience for anyone when they’re not familiar with the process of settling in this nordic country properly.
+It is a tough place to start a new life in and is often a stressful experience for anyone when they’re not familiar with the process of settling in this Nordic country properly.

+Norway is also second in terms of GDP in Europe, surpassed only by Luxembourg.
+It comes 6th in the GDP race worldwide.
 For the period of 2001 to 2006, Norway is a leader in the UNDP Human Development Index after which earns the prestige first place again in 2009 and 2015.

 Norway also has an unemployment rate of approximately 5% which is considered low.
 Finding a job is not hard for natives and is relatively easy for foreigners too, especially if they speak Norwegian.

 The country has gone through times when its population barely managed to survive, thus the country’s current population is relatively small for its territory.
 For 2019 approximately 5 400 000 people live in Norway, which is equivalent to 0.07% of the world population.